-- x) The process by which the state will identify individuals who are exempt from the premium requirements - xi) The notices beneficiaries will receive regarding premiums and/or Healthy Behaviors and the schedule for such notices. - xii) The process by which beneficiaries will be able to remit payment, including ways individuals who cannot pay by check will be accommodated. - xiii) The process by which the state will collect past due premiums. - b.
+- i.
+The process by which the state will identify individuals who are exempt from the premium requirements - ii.
+The notices beneficiaries will receive regarding premiums and/or Healthy Behaviors and the schedule for such notices. - iii.
+The process by which beneficiaries will be able to remit payment, including ways individuals who cannot pay by check will be accommodated. - iv.
+The process by which the state will collect past due premiums. - b.
 Future Year Healthy Behaviors Incentives Standards.
-By August 1, 2014 (and succeeding years), the state will submit for approval, the protocol with the following Healthy Behaviors Incentive Program standards: - i) A description of any provisions that will be provided to assist enrollees in addressing unhealthy behaviors identified through the health risk assessment. - ii) A description of selected healthy behaviors to be met by an individual in year 2 (or subsequent years), whereas, an individual will be deemed compliant with healthy behaviors resulting in a waiver of monthly contributions in year 3 (or subsequent years).
+By August 1, 2014(and succeeding years), the state will submit for approval, the protocol with the following Healthy Behaviors Incentive Program standards: - i.
+A description of any provisions that will be provided to assist enrollees in addressing unhealthy behaviors identified through the health risk assessment. - A description of selected healthy behaviors to be met by an individual in year 2 (or subsequent years), whereas, an individual will be deemed compliant with healthy behaviors resulting in a waiver of monthly contributions in year 3 (or subsequent years).
 Iowa will further evaluate, define and refine healthy behavior requirements for subsequent years of the demonstration.
-Iowa must obtain CMS approval before the state can introduce new requirements to enrollees. - iii) Any access data standards and an updated monitoring protocol related to healthy behaviors to be met in year 2 (or subsequent years). - c.
+Iowa must obtain CMS approval before the state can introduce new requirements to enrollees. - iii.
+Any access data standards and an updated monitoring protocol related to healthy behaviors to be met in year 2 (or subsequent years). - c.
 Premium Monitoring Protocols.
 By August 1, 2014 the state will submit for approval, criteria by which the state will monitor premiums and thresholds for modification and/or termination of premium collection in the event of unintended harm to beneficiaries.
 This monitoring shall include data related to premium payment/non-payment.
-The state shall include the data it will report to CMS in quarterly reports which must include but is not limited to the number of: - i) Individuals subject to premium requirements (i.e. number of nonexempt individuals), - ii) Individuals whose premiums have been waived due to compliance with healthy behaviors, - iii) Individuals exempt due to hardship. - iv) Individuals with overdue premiums including those with premiums past due less than and greater than 90 days. - v) Information about the state's collection activities. - vi) The number of individuals who have premiums that have become collectible debt.
+The state shall include the data it will report to CMS in quarterly reports which must include but is not limited to the number of:

+- i.
+Individuals subject to premium requirements (i.e. number of nonexempt individuals), - ii.
+Individuals whose premiums have been waived due to compliance with healthy behaviors, - iii.
+Individuals exempt due to hardship. - iv.
+Individuals with overdue premiums including those with premiums past due less than and greater than 90 days. - v.
+Information about the state's collection activities. - vi.
+The number of individuals who have premiums that have become collectible debt. - vii.
+Individuals between 100 and 133 percent of the FPL who are disenrolled due to premium non-payment.